Lexscher/Machine_Learning/Data-Preprocessing.md

 ---

-## Splitting the Dataset into the Training set and Test et
+## Splitting the Dataset into the Training set and Test set

 ##### Python